 But recent research from the Women’s Brain Initiative at Weill Cornell Medicine suggests that changes to the brain’s structure, connectivity, and energy consumption are reversed in post-menopause.

-The study compared detailed MRI and PET scans of 161 women’s brains at different stages on their menopausal journey; pre-menopause, perimenopause, and post-menopause.
+The study compared detailed MRI and PET scans of 161 women’s brains at different stages on their menopausal journey; pre-menopause, menopausal transition phase, and post-menopause.

 The data revealed a wide variety of profound brain changes, including loss of gray and white matter.